 ~ * ~

 Back home, in Australia, I got sick straight away.
 From the shock of it.
 And the work of carrying this hideous and heavy story I’d been given.
 But things were to get much, much worse.

 I was trying to help myself.
 Make wise decisions.
 But I was overwhelmed, alone and what I was discovering by research was an avalanche of dread news and conflicting hope.

 What I was to find out, along this road though, before I would have to face the question of the knife myself – which was only days away – was that in this country about 1,800 kilograms of uterus and ovary and cervix are hauled out of women’s bodies every year – and mostly not for reasons of cancer.

 That hysterectomy is one of THE most commonly performed surgeries in the world.
 And one of the easiest.
 And most profitable.
 A hysterectomy also earns an Australian doctor about $10,00 a pop.
-And, if you listen to the surgeons, as I did, also among the least significant.
+And, if you listen to the surgeons, as I did, is also among the easiest of vivisections, and least significant.
 “It’s an easy operation, no consequences.
 There are no consequences, really, to a hysterectomy at your age.”